shanep-cs2/shanep-cs2/_lessons/lesson01.md

 Java](https://code.visualstudio.com/learn/educators/installers) which will give you all the tools necessary to complete the labs.

+## Task 3 - Install Git

+You will also need to install git so it is available on the command line if necessary.
+Git can be download from [git-scm.com](http://git-scm.com/).
+If you are on windows make sure and install the **64-bit Git for Windows Setup** version.
+Keep all the setting default unless you **really** know what your doing.

 ## Task 3 - Post an Introduction

 Go to the class discussion forum and post an introduction with the following information.